-What challenges do students face studying for the ACCA while working?
+What challenges do students face studying ACCA while working?

 Most students find it important to stick to a regular routine, so if you have irregular hours that can make your life more difficult.
 Little things like your daily commute can have an impact on how much time you have available to study.

-Overall, is studying for the ACCA while working a good idea?
+Is studying ACCA while working a good idea?

 Studying for the ACCA while working is hard work.

 Studying full-time is a bit more relaxed and gives you more time to get to grips with the material.
 If you study before working, at University, for example, you can benefit from a broader experience that can be useful.